GfellerLab/MoDec/README.md

 MoDec is a motif deconvolution software that finds the motifs and corresponding binding core offsets desribing the data in a list of peptides.
-It is described in the publication:
+It is described in the publication (available [here](https://www.nature.com/articles/s41587-019-0289-6)):

-Racle, J., et al. Robust prediction of class II epitopes by deep motif deconvolution of HLA-II peptidomes. *Nat.
+Racle, J., et al. Robust prediction of HLA class II epitopes by deep motif deconvolution of immunopeptidomes. *Nat.
 Biotech.* (2019).

 ## Installation